ZhaoxuLi123/IRAir-Dataset/README.md

 ## Citation

-If the work or the code is helpful, please cite the paper:
+If the work is helpful, please cite the paper:
 ```
 @article{li2024specdetr,
   title = {A lightweight dark object detection network for infrared images},